ideaxplode/localhost-auto-reloader/README.md

 ## Installation

-Since this extension is still in Beta, you need to manually install it in Chrome.
+Since this extension is still in Beta, you need to manually install it in Chrome by following the below steps:

 1. Download this repository and extract the files to a folder
 2. Open Chrome and navigate to **chrome://extensions/**